danerbrear/domain-api-info/README.md

 This project is a node.js api to get information on your IP address or your domain.

-The project contains different services that are separated into individual Docker container images:
+The project contains different services that are separated into individual Docker images:
 - Handler
 - Reverse DNS
+- Geolocation IP information

 <br><br>